 - Summary from the October Meeting (PDF)

-FCA will host a briefing to community soon to update on the project, which is scheduled to begin summer 2017.
+FCA will host a briefing to community soon to update on the project, which is began summer 2017.

 Real Estate Development